divyasoneji/divyasoneji/README.md

 <h1 align="center">Hi 👋, I'm Divya Soneji</h1>
-<h3 align="center">I’m a recent graduate of Simon Fraser University with a Bachelor's degree in Computer Science.
-My academic background has equipped me with the skills to meet the challenges of the rapidly-changing tech industry, and my passion for web application and android development keeps me motivated to stay up-to-date with the latest advancements in the field. </h3>
+I’m a recent graduate of Simon Fraser University with a Bachelor's degree in Computer Science.
+My academic background has equipped me with the skills to meet the challenges of the rapidly-changing tech industry, and my passion for web application and android development keeps me motivated to stay up-to-date with the latest advancements in the field.

+# Project Picks

+- [**PetWatch**](https://github.com/SFU-CMPT372-Team5/PetWatch): Final project for a 300-level course at SFU in which teams of 4 were tasked with creating a fullstack web application.
+Our team created a website to help pet owners reunite with their pet if they happen to roam outside the yard.
+- [**PlantCare**](https://github.com/CMPT362-PlantCare/PlantCare): Final project for a 300-level course at SFU in which teams of 4 were tasked with developing an Android mobile application.
+Our app simplifies plant care by allowing users to easily add, monitor, and nurture their plants, complete with personalized reminders and an extensive plant database.

 <h3 align="left">Connect with me:</h3>
 <p align="left">